ryanatkn/gro/src/lib/docs/task.md

   - When a task name is given to Gro, it first searches the current working directory and falls back to searching the Gro directory.
-    This allows your code to use Gro's builtin tasks or override them, and you can make your own tasks using the same conventions that Gro uses.
+    This allows your code to use Gro's builtin tasks or override them by covention.
-    Gro reserves no special behavior for its own commands - `gro test` and all the rest are just tasks that all follow the same rules.
+    Gro reserves no special behavior for its own commands - `gro test`, `gro gen`, and all the rest are just tasks that all follow the same rules.
     (see its task at [`src/test.task.ts`](../test.task.ts))
   - When a directory is given to Gro, it prints all of the tasks found inside it,